Best perfume for women: the unforgettable fragrances for your wishlist

 According to Glossier, creators of some of the most sought-after skincare products, it smells "like you: soft, warm, familiar" which sums up the idea of a skin scent.

 Easily one of the most popular fragrance families in the world of perfume notes, expect to find lots of, erm, florals.
 The likes of rose, lavender, tuberose and geranium are some of the most popular flowers used in fragrances today.
-Usually, florals conjure up images of chintzy wallpapered tea rooms but modern interpretations subvert the traditionally feminine fragrance group with scents that shake off old-fashioned connotations in favour of greener, fresher scents.
+Usually, florals conjure up images of chintzy-wallpapered tea rooms but modern interpretations subvert the traditionally feminine fragrance group with scents that shake off any old-fashioned connotations in favor of greener, fresher scents.

 (Image credit: Escentric Molecules)